Skip to content

 • Typed: LuaU adds gradual typing, allowing rule authors to annotate their scripts for better IDE support.

-• Fast: The JIT compiler makes tight loops over large entity lists performant.
+• Fast: The JIT compiler keeps tight loops over large entity lists performant.

-• Sandboxable: The LuaU VM is designed to be embedded with a restricted environment, the default global table can be replaced entirely.
+• Sandboxable: The LuaU VM is designed for embedding with a restricted environment; the engine replaces the global table entirely.

 • Auditable: LuaU is a small language.
 A non-expert can read and audit a rule script in minutes.